tdwg/tcs2/docs/feature-report/README.md

 <br/><br/>

-The OpenBiodiv Ontology (OpenBiodiv-O) defines the `TaxonomicConcept` as a Work under the FRBR (Functional Requirements for Bibliographic Records) data model as well as a SKOS Concept.
+The OpenBiodiv Ontology (OpenBiodiv-O) defines the `TaxonConcept` (in the paper, it is 'TaxonomicConcept' but in the ontology itself it is 'TaxonConcept') as a Work under the FRBR (Functional Requirements for Bibliographic Records) data model as well as a SKOS Concept.
 A `Work` in FRBR is the product of an intellectual process of one or more persons, about which only indirect evidence is at our hand.
 The Expression that realises this Work is the Treatment.
 While in FRBR a Work can have more than one Expression, there is a one-to-one relationship between Taxonomic Concepts and Treatment.
 This is exactly how we think of Taxon Concepts in TCS and forms a nice bridge between Taxon (or Taxonomic) Concepts and the literature.

 One or more Treatments are contained in a `TaxonomicArticle`.
 Therefore, the `accordingTo` property in TCS can point to either a Taxonomic Article or an